Churchill Rocket Research Range

 The Churchill Rocket Research Range is a Canadian former rocket launch site located 23 km outside Churchill, Manitoba.
 The facility was used by Canada and the United States beginning in 1954 for sub-orbital launches of sounding rockets to study the upper atmosphere.
-The site was scientifically beneficial due to lying in the center of a zone containing high aurora activity.
+The site was scientifically beneficial due to lying in the centre of a zone containing high aurora activity.
 Over 3,500 sub-orbital flights were launched from the site.

 The site is sometimes referred to as Fort Churchill after the nearby former military base (now Churchill Airport) and is connected by an all-weather gravel road to the town of Churchill.